obsidianmd/obsidian-help/en/Obsidian Sync/Limitations.md

 At the moment, each file can be up to 100 MB.

-## With how many people I can share a remote vault?
+## What's the maximum number of people I can share a remote vault with?

-At the moment, you can share a remote vault with up to 10 persons.
+At the moment, you can share a remote vault with up to 10 people.

 ## How long do you keep my data after my subscription expires?